 - Detection mode: true RMS voltage or true average power.

-2) For a connectors declared to be capable of single carrier operation only (D.16), set the representative connectors under test to transmit according to the applicable test configuration in clause 4.8 using the corresponding test models IAB-FR1-TM1.1 in clause 4.9.2 at rated carrier output power Prated,c,TABC for IAB type 1-H (D.21).
+2) For a connectors declared to be capable of single carrier operation only (D.16), set the representative connectors under test to transmit according to the applicable test configuration in clause 4.8 using the corresponding test models IAB-DU-FR1-TM1.1 or IAB-MT-FR1-TM1.1 in clause 4.9.2 at rated carrier output power Prated,c,TABC for IAB type 1-H (D.21).

 For a connector under test declared to be capable of multi-carrier and/or CA operation (D.15-D.16) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in clauses 4.7 and 4.8 using the corresponding test models or set of physical channels in clause 4.9.2.